PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-020-Dembski-response.md

 <p>
 Dembski, Robert Marks, and Winston Ewert claim to have extended these theorems.
 They refer to their results as “conservation of information” theorems.
 They define a quantity called “active information”, which roughly refers to the background information brought by a researcher to a specific search problem.
 Their main theorem then shows that within their formalism, the amount of information outputted by the algorithm cannot exceed the active information brought by the researcher to the problem.
 <p>
-In this way they argue that evolutionary algorithms cannot create novel information.
+In this way, they argue that evolutionary algorithms cannot create novel information.
 They also spend a lot of time criticizing “artificial life” experiments on the grounds that they achieve such results as they do only because the researchers bring illicit active information to their work.
 <p>
 In my book, I offer many points in reply.
 Among other things, I note that it is very unclear that evolution really is a search in the precise technical sense assumed by the No Free Lunch theorems.
 We have here another instance of Dembski bringing difficult mathematical formalism into his discussions, but then not really using the formalism to do anything.
 This is why David Wolpert, one of the discoverers of the original No Free Lunch theorems, described Dembski’s arguments as “fatally informal and imprecise” and as being “written in jello.”
 He elaborated:
 <blockquote>
 There simply is not enough that is firm in his text, not sufficient precision of formulation, to allow one to declare unambiguously “right” or “wrong”. . . .The values of the factors arising in the NFL theorems are never properly specified in his analysis. . . .[T]hroughout, there is a marked elision of the formal details of the biological processes under consideration.
 </blockquote>
 <p>
 Dembski’s arguments do not improve when he starts extolling the virtues of his so-called conservation theorems.
 As applied to biology, his argument is nothing more than the claim that nature has to be a certain way for evolution to work.
 Most of us did not need difficult mathematical theorems to understand this.
-The fitness landscapes confronted by evolving organisms arise ultimately from the laws of physics, and Dembski and his collaborators are really just asking why the universe is at is.
-It is a perfectly good question, but hardly one within biology’s domain.
+The fitness landscapes confronted by evolving organisms arise ultimately from the laws of physics, and Dembski and his collaborators are really just asking why the universe is as it is.
+It's a perfectly good question, but hardly one within biology’s domain.
 <p>
 How does Dembski respond to this?
 Mostly by complaining that I did not cite his technical papers laying out the theoretical apparatus underlying his theorems (we are now in Section 13 of the review):
 <blockquote>